 Spend a few hours among beautiful beadwork and intricate basketry, wood and bronze sculptures as well as powerful lino-cuts and oil paintings.
 There's also an impressive collection of British and French 19th and early 20th century English and French paintings, including Degas, Picasso, Matisse, Hockney and Renoir, as well as a Henry Moore maquette and china and glassware.

 Visitors to the city in November will have a once-a-year opportunity to view and purchase indigenous art and crafts, courtesy of the Ngezandla Zethu (with our hands) exhibition that sources quality works by emerging artists throughout KwaZulu-Natal.
+We do have a shop, with beautiful indigenous craft, open every week-day except Monday when the Gallery is closed.
+We no longer host the Ngezandla Zethu exhibition annually but we do have a much smaller Pop-up Market which will be held on Saturday 5 and Sunday 6 December 2015.

 Having fed the soul, refresh the body in the Gallery coffee shop, which offers an interesting and unusual menu and decor - and discover that even the chairs are works of art!
 The Tatham Art Gallery is open daily (except Mondays) from 10:00 to 18:00, admission if free.
+The painted chairs which used to be in the coffee shop have been sold, so we no longer have those ‘ works of art’.

 The entire operation of the KZN Railway Museum is run by volunteer enthusiasts.
 One of the main activities at the Mason's Mill facility is the restoration of locomotives and coaches.
 Currently being restored are five coaches dating from 1907 to 1915.
 The facility also boasts 29 steam locomotives and one diesel locomotive, the oldest of which was built in 1888.